-The Brewster Central School District has participated in the New York State Seal of Biliteracy program for the past five years.
-The badges above were earned every school year from 2016-2021.
+The Brewster Central School District has participated in the New York State Seal of Biliteracy program for the past seven years.
+The badges above were earned every school year from 2016-2017 through 2022-2023.
 In addition, the District received a Gold Badge to celebrate our five-year milestone!

 New York State Seal of Biliteracy (NYSSB)